 Observability

-One of the core tenets of the Stone-Age.io Platform is our "Bring Your Own" (BYO) philosophy regarding things/applications, and specifically long-term data storage.
-We focus on providing the best possible real-time Control Plane and Data Plane, while leaving historical storage to industry-leading time-series databases.
+One of the core tenets of Stone-Age.io is the "Bring Your Own" (BYO) philosophy for long-term data storage.
+We focus on providing an excellent substrate and live-path experience, while leaving historical storage to industry-leading time-series databases that are optimized for exactly that job.

 1. The "Bring Your Own" Philosophy

-Traditional IoT platforms often attempt to build a time-series database (TSDB) directly into their core binary.
+Traditional IoT platforms often bundle a time-series database directly into their core binary.
 This inevitably leads to architectural bloat, poor performance, and difficult maintenance.

 2. The Suggested Stack